-13. CEBA LOAN
+12. CEBA LOAN

-In April 2020 the Company received a loan of \$40,000 through the Canadian Emergency Business Account Program ("CEBA Loan"), which provides financial relief for Canadian small businesses during the COVID-19 pandemic.
-The CEBA Loan has an initial term date of December 31, 2022 (the "Initial Term Date") and may be extended to December 31, 2025.
-The CEBA Loan is non-revolving, with an interest rate being 0% per annum prior to the Initial Term Date and 5% per annum thereafter during any extended term, which is calculated daily and paid monthly.
-The CEBA Loan can be repaid at any time without penalty and, if at least 75% of the CEBA Loan is paid prior to the Initial Term Date, the remaining balance of the CEBA Loan will be forgiven.
+In April 2020 the Company received a loan of \$40,000, through the Canadian Emergency Business Account Program ("CEBA Loan"), which provides financial relief for Canadian small businesses during the COVID-19 pandemic.
+The CEBA Loans have an initial term date of December 31, 2022 (the "Initial Term Date") and may be extended to December 31, 2025.
+The CEBA Loans is nonrevolving, with an interest rate being 0% per annum prior to the Initial Term Date and 5% per annum thereafter during any extended term, which is calculated daily and paid monthly.
+The CEBA Loans can be repaid at any time without penalty and, if \$30,000 is paid prior to the Initial Term Date, the remaining balance of the CEBA Loan will be forgiven.

-14. MORTGAGE PAYABLE
+13. MORTGAGE PAYABLE

 The Company has a first mortgage on the Rosebery property located in Rosebery, British Columbia, Canada, in the amount of \$145,000.
 Interest payments of \$1,202 calculated at 9.95% per annum are due monthly.
-The mortgage balance is due on December 1, 2021.
+The mortgage balance is due for renewal on December 1, 2022.